neena10/neena10/README.md

 ## Hi there 👋

-I am currently studying Computer Science
+I am currently studying Computer Science at Leeds Beckett University.
 <!--
 **neena10/neena10** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.